Admission Updates

 The downside?
 PCMB is a heavier workload — you study 4 core science subjects instead of 3.
 But if you're academically strong and genuinely undecided between engineering and medical paths, PCMB career options give you the most flexibility.
 Not all colleges offer PCMB, so check availability in your city.

-Step 5: Choose the Right College
+Step 5: Choose the Right College or Institute

 Your stream matters, but so does your college.
 A good college provides: